 As the white water slaps forcefully onto your head and all over you, you feel like you can no longer make out which way is up and it’s hard to even open your eyes.
 The second part of the falls we venture into is even more of a shock with the sheer weight of the water on top of us.
 What an experience.
 Drenched, exhilarated and happy, we took the rest of the walking trails to dry off.

 It’s an awe-inspiring place as you appreciate the wildness and power of nature in its element.
-Iguazu Falls is most definitely ‘big water’ at its best.
+Iguazu Falls is definitely ‘big water’ at its best.

 Next, check out my full guide to backpacking Buenos Aires, Argentina’s colourful capital city.